trivedikavya/python-projects/README.md

 You: your owner is
 Bot: My owner is KAVYA TRIVEDI.
 You: what time it is
-Bot: Your system has watch check it.
+Bot: Your system has watch plz check there .
 You: your age
 Bot: I'm just a bot, so I don't have an age, but if you're asking for my version, it's 2.
 You: how's the weather today